lsst-dm/dmtn-056/abstract-interfaces.rst

         :param str typeName: The :ref:`DatasetType` name, which may be used by the :ref:`Datastore` to override the default serialization format for the :ref:`StorageClass`.

         :returns: the :py:class:`str` :ref:`URI` and a dictionary of :ref:`URIs <URI>` for the :ref:`Dataset's <Dataset>` components.
 The latter will be empty (or None?) if the :ref:`Dataset` is not a composite.

+    .. py:method:: remove(uri)

+        Indicate to the Datastore that a :ref:`Dataset` can be removed.

+        Some Datastores may implement this method as a silent no-op to disable :ref:`Dataset` deletion through standard interfaces.

     .. py:method:: transfer(inputDatastore, inputUri, storageClass, path, typeName=None) -> URI, {name: URI}